themejuice/tj/README.md

 ## Config
 Because everybody likes to use different tools, you can create a `tj-config.yml` file that will house all of your theme-specific commands.
 This allows you to use a streamlined set of commands that will act as aliases to your per-project configuration.
 If you're into [Grunt](https://github.com/gruntjs/grunt), then use it.
 Prefer [Guard](https://github.com/guard/guard)?
 Go right ahead.
 This is obviously relative to the starter theme you use, since you can't exactly use Grunt with a starter theme that doesn't support it.

+_Note: If you use a starter theme that doesn't have a `tj-config.yml` file, you'll be prompted through a series of steps in order to create one._

 | Command   | Usage                                                                         |
 |:--------- |:----------------------------------------------------------------------------- |
 | `watch`   | Command to be executed when you run `tj watch`                                |